rockset/rockset-js/packages/cli/reference/api.md

   Endpoint Reference
   POST: /v1/orgs/self/ws/{workspace}/lambdas/{queryLambda}/tags
   Create Query Lambda Tag
-  Create a tag for a specific Query Lambda version, or update if it exists
+  Create a tag for a specific Query Lambda version, or update that tag if it already exists.

   More documentation at https://docs.rockset.com/rest-api#createquerylambdatag